-- Click the Parallels icon | to open a basic menu that provides the following items: - Windows Start Menu: Access the Windows Start menu. - View: Change the virtual machine view mode. - Actions: Use this menu to perform various actions. - Devices: Manage hardware devices like printers and DVD drives. - Configure: Open the virtual machine configuration dialog. - Control Center: Open the Parallels Desktop Control Center. - New: Create a new virtual machine. - Open: Open an already existing virtual machine. - Preferences: Open the Parallels Desktop preferences. - and more...
+- Click the Parallels Desktop icon to open a basic menu that provides the following items: - Windows Start Menu: Access the Windows Start menu. - View: Change the virtual machine view mode. - Actions: Use this menu to perform various actions. - Devices: Manage hardware devices like printers and DVD drives. - Configure: Open the virtual machine configuration dialog. - Control Center: Open the Parallels Desktop Control Center. - New: Create a new virtual machine. - Open: Open an already existing virtual machine. - Preferences: Open the Parallels Desktop preferences.

-• Right-click the icon to open the Windows start menu.
+- and more... - Right-click the icon to open the Windows start menu.

-Important: When in Coherence mode, to quit Parallels Desktop, click the Parallels icon in the menu bar and choose Quit Parallels Desktop. in the menu bar and choose Quit Parallels Desktop.
+Important: When in Coherence mode, to quit Parallels Desktop, click the Parallels Desktop icon in the menu bar and choose Quit Parallels Desktop.